 To view the full details on the Eclipse 550 Range visit the Eclipse 500 Range page on our site.

 The Eclipse 550 type rating will be offered by Simcom in partner ship with Eclipse Aerospace.
-The course will likely be very similar to the Eclipse 500 Type Rating.
-Visit the Eclipse 500 Type Rating page to get an overview of the Eclipse 550 Type Rating.
+The course is very similar to the Eclipse 500 Type Rating.
+Visit the Eclipse 550 Type Rating page to get an overview of the Eclipse 550 Type Rating.
 Eclipse 550 training will be likely offered by Simcom and other training companies.

 Sun Airlines will be adding individual pages for the above topics about the Eclipse 550 very light jet from Eclipse Aerospace.
 Also we will be adding more information on the Eclipse 550 aircraft as it becomes available.
 Congratulations to Eclipse for bringing the Eclipse 500 back to production.